 Update: 25 Mar 2020

 Since this original post back when the epidemic first started, the reason for alarm on the part of Xi has been noted: The virus tends to overload the health services with extreme cases needing intubation, tying up ICU wards.
 Since then much of the world is instituting quarantine measures to ‘flatten the curve’ and prevent the overloading of their systems.
 Italy was the first Western nation to do so.
 And, the measures have been effective.
 Still, there is no need to panic.
-It is a serious matter, but not in terms of the numbers of infections and deaths, though the deaths and the manner of dying are concerning enough.
-The takeaway is to remain calm, abide by the measures outlined by local and national governments and look forward toward corrective measures within a manner of months, if not weeks.
+It is a serious matter, collectively considered, but not in terms of the numbers of infections and deaths, though the deaths and the manner of dying are concerning enough.
+The takeaway as far as the virus is concerned is to remain calm, use common sense and look forward toward lessening of case loads and restrictions as a result within a manner of a few months.

 Featured pic from Doonited